 Key capabilities:

-Accepts image, text, audio and video inputs
+Accepts image, text, audio, and video inputs

 Handles detailed taxonomies and multi-level decision logic

-Supports example-driven prompting
+Supports example-driven and rule-based prompting

-Produces consistent classifications for safety-critical use cases
+Produces consistent outputs for safety-critical workflows

 “Evaluate this image according to the categories Safe, Suggestive, Explicit, Drug and Gore.
 Apply a strict safety policy and classify the image into the most appropriate category.”